 1 1/2 tsp. ground cinnamon

-- Preheat oven to 400 degrees Fahrenheit and then grease muffin cups.
+- Preheat oven to 400 degrees Fahrenheit and then grease the muffin trays.
 Or, you can also simply line them with muffin liners.

 - In a bowl, combine 1 1/2 c. flour, 3/4 c. sugar, baking powder, and salt.